cronologic-de/ug_ndigo6g/source/functionality/trigger.rst

 -  A function trigger providing random or periodic triggering (see :doc:`auto_trigger`).

-Trigger inputs from the above sources can be concatenated using a logical OR (:numref:`Figure %s<fig triggermatrix>`) by setting the appropriate bits in the bitmask :cpp:member:`ndigo6g12_trigger_block::sources`.
+Trigger inputs from the above sources can be concatenated using a logical OR
+.. (:numref:`Figure %s<fig triggermatrix>`)
+by setting the appropriate bits in the bitmask
+(see :cpp:member:`ndigo6g12_trigger_block::sources`).

 .. _Fig 2.16: